mdai510/ForecastDevice/README.md

 Weather Forecast Device
-Uses WiFi connection to find your approx. location, then call weather API with that location
+Uses WiFi connection to find your approx. location, then calls weather API with that location

 Planning for current weather, rest of day weather, and next 3-4 days weather